TravellingTechGuy/renameMacCSV/README.md

 OR
 	use CURL to download any .csv from a public link

-- create a policy with trigger @enrollment and add the renameMacCSV.sh in script payload with priority "AFTER" (important when using .pkg)
+- create a policy with trigger @enrollment and add the renameMacCSV.sh in script payload with priority "AFTER" (important when using .pkg).
+If using .pkg, add the package to the policy.

 - set $4 to $9 parameters in the Jamf Pro script policy payload (see below)

 - Optional: create a policy with the directory binding payload and custom trigger 'bindToAD'

+- scope as required (probably All Computers)

 Parameters: